vdcit/vietstacker.github.io/slides.md

 - [Cloud Computing][1] & [OpenStack][1] knowledge sharing
 - Building an OpenStack-geek Team
 - Co-op with [Vietnamese][1] Community for solving OPS problems
-- Connect with other community members inside and outside [Vietnam][1]
+- Connect with other communitycommunity members inside and outside [Vietnam][1]
 - Contribute to [OpenStack Foundation][1]

 [1]: http://